 Helping you with deputyship

-If a relative or friend has lost the ability to make decisions for themselves and cannot create a Lasting Powers of Attorney, we can assist with an application to the Court of Protection for the appointment of a person suitable to manage their affairs known as a Deputy.
-If necessary a member of our team can be appointed by the court as a Deputy.
+If a relative or friend has lost the ability to make decisions for themselves and cannot create a Lasting Power of Attorney, we can assist with an application to the Court of Protection for the appointment of a person suitable to manage their affairs known as a deputy.

-For expert advice on creating a lasting power of attorney or applying as a deputy, please contact your local WSP branch in Gloucester, Stroud or Dursley today.
+For expert advice on creating a Lasting Power of Attorney or applying as a Court of Protection deputy, please contact your local WSP branch in Gloucester, Stroud or Dursley today.